alandekok/jlibtool/README.md

 ### Libtool Makes Life Harder

-Jlibtool is designed for tha lazy programmer.
-For compatibility, it still accepts the standard libtool `--mode=compile` options.
-But it can be smarter.
+For compatibility, jlibtool still accepts the standard libtool options such as `--mode=compile`.
+But jlibtool is smarter than libtool.
 Let's see why, using an example.
 The following line is typical of how libtool is used:

     $ libtool --mode=compile $(CC) $(CFLAGS) -c foo.c -o foo.lo